 Each County is divided into different municipality.
-For Finnmark County you will find the name of the municipality to your "right" (municipality for the whole country is 429) or read a short story given below.
+For Finnmark County you will find the name of the municipality to your "right" (municipality for the whole country is 428) or read a short story given below.

 Principal industries: Fishing, reindeer herding, mining and service industries.

 Norway´s largest municipality: Guovdageaidnu / Kautokeino 9.704 km2.

 Border with Finland: 616 km.

 Easternmost point: 31°lO"E.